(A) Conflict with Revised Code

 (i) The county agency shall contact the appropriate law enforcement agency to give the law enforcement agency thirty days to determine if the individual is fleeing and to arrest or extradite the individual.

-(ii) If within the thirty days the law enforcement agency arrests or extradites the individual, the county agency shall take appropriate action to remove the individual from the assistance group if he or she is no longer a member of the household.
+(ii) When the law enforcement agency arrests or extradites the individual within thirty days, the county agency shall take appropriate action to remove the individual from the assistance group if he or she is no longer a member of the household.

-(iii) If by the end of the thirty days the law enforcement agency has not been able to arrest or extradite the individual, the county agency shall take appropriate action to impose ineligibility under this section for as long as the law enforcement agency continues to take appropriate action to arrest or extradite the individual and provides written documentation.
+(iii) When the law enforcement agency has not been able to arrest or extradite the individual by the end of the thirty days, the county agency shall take appropriate action to impose ineligibility under this rule for as long as the law enforcement agency continues to take appropriate action to arrest or extradite the individual and provides written documentation.

-(iv) If within the thirty days the law enforcement agency indicates it will not attempt to arrest or extradite the individual or that the individual is not fleeing, the county agency shall not impose ineligibility under this section.
+(iv) When the law enforcement agency indicates it will not attempt to arrest or extradite the individual within thirty days or that the individual is not fleeing, the county agency shall not impose ineligibility under this rule.

-(3) The following time-limited penalties result in the denial or termination of OWF:
+(3) What time-limited penalties result in the denial or termination of OWF ?

 For OWF participants, the six month period begins the month after the month in which employment is terminated.
 For transitional medicaid or transitional child care participants, the six month period begins the month in which the employment is terminated.
 This penalty only applies to transitional medicaid or transitional child care assistance groups that were in receipt of OWF cash assistance on the day prior to the day that the assistance group began receiving the transitional medicaid or transitional child care benefits.
 There is no penalty if the individual who terminated employment without just cause is not an OWF, transitional medicaid or transitional child care participant.